NatalieLockyer/plant_life_blog/README.md

 * [Django Blog CI Walk through Project]() - Code was adatpted from the CI love sandwiches project.
 * [W3Schools](https://www.w3schools.com/) - was used as a refresher to explain loops/while loops when I was unsure why my code wasnt working.
+* [Bootstrap](http://getbootstrap) - was used to import templates and styling to the website.
 * [Deliciously Ella](www.figlet.org/examples) - was used to source some of the recipes.
 * [Eating Well ](https://www.eatingwell.com/article/291622/the-health-benefits-of-eating-a-plant-based-diet-and-how-to-get-started/) was used to source the health benefits of a plant based diet.
 * [Python](#https://www.python.org/about/help/) was used as a general source of knowledge